U.S. Oil Production Being Grossly Underestimated By Energy Department

-The Energy Information Administration (NYSEMKT:EIA) reported that actual crude production for November averaged 8.904 million barrels per day (mmbd).
-This was an increase of 97,000 b/d from October and the first monthly increase in a row.
+The Energy Information Administration (EIA) reported that actual crude production for November averaged 8.904 million barrels per day (mmbd).
+This was an increase of 97,000 b/d from October and the second monthly increase in a row.

 Production had peaked at 9.627 (revised) million barrels per day in April 2015.
-Production had bottomed this cycle at 8.567 mmbd in Sepetmber.
+Production had bottomed this cycle at 8.567 mmbd in September.

-The largest gain (90,000 b/d) was in the Gulf of Mexico (NYSE:GOM).
+The largest gain (90,000 b/d) was in the Gulf of Mexico (GOM).
 As I previously discussed, the EIA has forecast that GOM production will rise by more than 400,000 b/d to 2 mmbd by the end of 2017.

 The November figure is a whopping 454,000 b/d higher than projected in the EIA's October 2016 Short-Term Energy Outlook (STEO) for November.
 In the week ending December 9th, the EIA had "rebenchmarked" its weekly numbers reported in EIA's Weekly Petroleum Status Report (WPSR).

-It appears that another such upward revision will be reported soon bbecause the latest January weekly figure (8.961) is just 57,000 b/d higher than the November estimate.
+It appears that another such upward revision will be reported soon because the latest January weekly figure (8.961) is just 57,000 b/d higher than the November estimate.
 The interpolated value (8.691 mmbd) I derive from the WPSR is 213,000 b/d lower than this monthly figure.

 I have compiled a listing of EIA's figures from the Petroleum Supply Monthly (PSM) to compare against the interpolated values from its WPSR since the beginning of 2015.
-The EIA's misestimates for July and August were among their highest.
+The EIA's mis-estimates for July and August were among their highest.

 |